AshiishGupta/Student-Management-System-Project/Student-Management-System-Project-/README.md

 ### Project Overview

- It is an basic program, to find topper of class in a particular subject or mark attendence.
+ It is an basic program.This finds topper of class in a particular subject or mark attendence.